Edit

 Problem Solution

-Incorrect agent handoffs Refine handoff descriptions with more specific triggers and conditions.
+Incorrect agent loop handoffs Refine handoff descriptions with more specific triggers and conditions.
 Include the handoff instructions described in Handoff pattern best practices.